AtomMaterialUI/material-theme-docs/docs/configuration/settings.md

 {% endfor %}
 </ul>

-#### External Themes (deprecated)

-This feature is deprecated since version 6.10.0!
-{:class='card-panel warn'}

-The plugin also exposes an endpoint allowing plugin developers to create and bundle their own custom themes, just like Color Schemes, Keymaps, Coding Styles and so on.
-To learn more about _External Themes_ or how to create your own plugin, head to the [External Themes section](/docs/development/external-themes).

-Once the external theme has been downloaded and installed, it should appear at the bottom of the Switcher.

-{% include figure.html content="/screens/external.png" caption="External Themes" %}

-{% include figure.html content="/tutorial/externalList.png" caption="External Themes List" %}

 #### Custom Theme

 This feature is only available for premium users.
 {:class='card-panel warn'}

-Finally, there are the **Custom Themes**, which is the placeholder for the Custom Theme Settings, allowing you set your own theme colors.
+Finally, there are the **Custom Themes**, which are the placeholder for the Custom Theme Settings, allowing you to set your own theme colors.

-There are two options available, *Custom Theme* for themes based off the *Darcula* LaF, and *Light Custom Theme* based off the *Light* LaF.
+There are two options available, *Custom Theme* for dark themes, and *Light Custom Theme* for light themes.

 See [Custom Themes](/docs/configuration/custom-themes) for more information.

 #### Native Themes (since 5.0)

 From version 5.0 the plugin now supports **Native Themes** as well, that is, themes using JetBrains theme API.
 When loading a native theme, the plugin will try to convert it into a Material Theme, thus allowing you to use the theme colors while using the Material Theme features such as the components, accent mode and so on.

-You don't need to do anything to make it work, simply download a native theme and select it, it will be automatically converted to a theme format supported by the plugin.
+You don't need to do anything to make it work, simply download a native theme and select it; it will be automatically converted to a theme format supported by the plugin.

 Examples: